-Test monitoring and control.
+Test monitoring and test control.
 Test monitoring involves the ongoing checking of all test activities and the comparison of actual progress against the plan.
-Test control involves taking the actions necessary to meet the objectives of testing.
-Test monitoring and control are further explained in section 5.3.
+Test control involves taking the actions necessary to meet the test objectives.
+Test monitoring and test control are further explained in section 5.3.

-Test analysis includes analyzing the test basis to identify testable features and to define and prioritize associated test conditions, together with the related risks and risk levels (see section 5.2).
-The test basis and the test objects are also evaluated to identify defects they may contain and to assess their testability.
+Test analysis includes analyzing the test basis to identify testable features.
+Associated test conditions are defined and prioritized, taking the related risks and risk levels into account (see section 5.2).
+The test basis and the test object are also evaluated to identify defects they may contain and to assess their testability.
 Test analysis is often supported by the use of test techniques (see chapter 4).
 Test analysis answers the question "what to test?" in terms of measurable coverage criteria.

 Test design includes elaborating the test conditions into test cases and other testware (e.g., test charters).
 This activity often involves the identification of coverage items, which serve as a guide to specify test case inputs.
 Test techniques (see chapter 4) can be used to support this activity.
-Test design also includes defining the test data requirements, designing the test environment and identifying any other required infrastructure and tools.
+Test design also includes defining the test data requirements, designing the test environment and identifying the necessary infrastructure and tools.
 Test design answers the question "how to test?".

 Test implementation includes creating or acquiring the testware necessary for test execution (e.g., test data).
-Test cases can be organized into test procedures and are often assembled into test suites.
+Test cases can be organized into test procedures, which are often assembled into test suites.
 Manual and automated test scripts are created.
 Test procedures are prioritized and arranged within a test execution schedule for efficient test execution (see section 5.1.5).
 The test environment is built and verified to be set up correctly.